rrachleanne/ParQueen_MarketPlace/README.md

 4. **Profile  Analytics** - Users can see a quick overview of of total Listings, Carspots Purchased by them and Carspots Sold by them.
 5. **Profile Modals** - Users never have to leave their profile to view their listings, carspots sold or purchased as all the information is displayed in a pop-up modal on the profile page.
 6. **Product Forms** - ParQueen offers easy to use new product listing forms with minimal information required to get the listing up within minutes.
 Inbuilt are dropdown options making the selection quicker.
-7. **Listings** - Once a carspot is listed, it will display automatically on the listings page
+7. **Listings** - Once a carspot is listed, it will display automatically on the listings page.
 8. **Search** - With an inbuilt search method, people can easily find a car located in or 20km around the desired location by entering in the suburb.
-9. **Availability** - If a user is not read to sell their carspot or for some reason doesn't want to advertise it anymore, then the user can change the availability of the listing to no longer show.
+9. **Availability** - If a user is not ready to sell their carspot or for some reason they don't want to advertise it anymore, then the user can change the availability of the listing to no longer appear on the listing page.
-10. **Image control** - Users are only able to upload gif, png, jpg and jpeg files
+10. **Image control** - Users are only able to upload gif, png, jpg and jpeg files.
 11. **Google Maps Integration** - ParQueen is integrated with Google Maps allowing people to review where the carspot is exactly situated.
 This provides a seamless user experience.
 12. **AWS Data storage** - ParQueen stores and protects images from profiles and listings securely on AWS.
 13. **Stripe Integration** - ParQueen is integrated with Stripe allowing users the flexability and security when making payments online.
 In return, people selling a car will receive their money faster.